 They need to know if you have any of these conditions:

 This medicine is for external use only.
 Do not take by mouth.
 Follow the directions on the prescription label.
 Wash your hands before and after use.
 Apply a thin film of medicine to the affected area.
 Do not cover with a bandage or dressing unless your doctor or health care professional tells you to.
 Do not use on healthy skin or over large areas of skin.
-Only use a small amount of this medicine on areas where you have folds in the skin to help prevent irritation.
 Do not apply this medicine to your face, eyes or genital regions.
 If you do get this medicine in your eyes, rinse out with plenty of cool tap water.
+Use your medicine at regular intervals.
+Do not use it more often than directed.
 Do not stop using except on your doctor's advice.
-It is important not to use more medicine than prescribed.
-Do not use your medicine more often than directed.
-To do so may increase the chance of side effects.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.